formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Add queue

-Creates a new Queue; ONLY available with FormKiQ Pro and Enterprise
+Creates a new Queue; available as an Add-On Module

 ### Example